Aktion T4: Killing of children

-From August 1939, the Interior Ministry registered children with disabilities, requiring doctors and midwives to report all cases of newborns with severe disabilities; the 'guardian' consent element soon disappeared.
+From August 1939 the Interior Ministry registered children with disabilities, requiring doctors and midwives to report all cases of newborns with severe disabilities; the 'guardian' consent element soon disappeared.
 Those to be killed were identified as "all children under three years of age in whom any of the following 'serious hereditary diseases' were 'suspected': idiocy and Down syndrome (especially when associated with blindness and deafness); microcephaly; hydrocephaly; malformations of all kinds, especially of limbs, head, and spinal column; and paralysis, including spastic conditions".

-The reports were assessed by a panel of medical experts, of whom three were required to give their approval before a child could be killed.
+The reports were assessed by a panel of medical experts, of whom three were required to give their approval before a child could be transferred to a "special children's ward" for extermination.
 (Note: Professors Werner Catel (a Leipzig psychiatrist) and Hans Heinze, head of a state institution for children with intellectual disabilities at Görden near Brandenburg; Ernst Wentzler a Berlin paediatric psychiatrist and the author Dr. Helmut Unger.)
+The first of these wards was established in the summer of 1940.
+Eventually 30 were established in various hospitals throughout the Reich.

 The Ministry used deceit when dealing with parents or guardians, particularly in Catholic areas, where parents were generally uncooperative.
 Parents were told that their children were being sent to "Special Sections", where they would receive improved treatment.
 The children sent to these centres were kept for "assessment" for a few weeks and then killed by injection of toxic chemicals, typically phenol; their deaths were recorded as "pneumonia".
 Autopsies were usually performed and brain samples were taken to be used for "medical research".
 Post mortem examinations apparently helped to ease the consciences of many of those involved, giving them the feeling that there was a genuine medical purpose to the killings.

-The most notorious of these institutions in Austria was Am Spiegelgrund, where from 1940 to 1945, 789 children were killed by lethal injection, gas poisoning and physical abuse.
-Children's brains were preserved in jars of formaldehyde and stored in the basement of the clinic and in the private collection of Heinrich Gross, one of the institution's directors, until 2001.